Minecraft Forge vs Fabric, which should you use?

 To first explain which you should use, I'll first explain what they are.

-Forge is a modding framework for Minecraft that provides an API and mod interoperability helpers.
+Minecraft Forge is a modding framework for Minecraft that provides an API and mod interoperability helpers.
 Doing this allows for large modpacks to work coherently, with duplicate items and blocks acting like one.
 Forge also does a lot of work for modders, making it easier to do common tasks such as create new blocks, entities, or listen for various events.
-Due to Forge being more extensive, it also takes longer to update, especially as the developers of Forge are also the people who update MCP.
-MCP doesn't matter too much to users, but it is the platform that allows Forge to modify the base game.
+Due to Minecraft Forge being more extensive, it also takes longer to update, especially as the developers of Minecraft Forge are also the people who update MCP (Mod Coders Pack).
+MCP doesn't matter too much to users, but it is the platform that allows Minecraft Forge to modify the base game.

 Fabric is a lightweight mod loader for Minecraft.
 While it does provide an optional separately-installable API, the primary purpose is to set up a fundamental environment in which mods can manipulate the game.
 Unlike Forge, Fabric does not offer any interoperability layers or helpers.
 The small goal of Fabric allows it to update very quickly, to the point they generally release for every Minecraft snapshot version.
 Although Fabric for snapshot versions exists, there is no guarantee that mods will work.
 Fabric also makes fewer changes to the game and is, therefore, less prone to bugs.